reactjs/ko.react.dev/src/content/learn/passing-data-deeply-with-context.md

   description: 'The tradition of choosing bright colors for houses began in the late 20th century.',
   imageId: 'K9HVAGH'
 }, {
   id: 1,
   name: 'Rainbow Village in Taichung, Taiwan',
   description: 'To save the houses from demolition, Huang Yung-Fu, a local resident, painted all 1,200 of them in 1924.',
   imageId: '9EAYZrt'
 }, {
   id: 2,
   name: 'Macromural de Pachuca, Mexico',
   description: 'One of the largest murals in the world covering homes in a hillside neighborhood.',
   imageId: 'DgXHVwu'
 }, {
   id: 3,
   name: 'Selarón Staircase in Rio de Janeiro, Brazil',
-  description: 'This landmark was created by Jorge Selarón, a Chilean-born artist, as a "tribute to the Brazilian people".',
+  description: 'This landmark was created by Jorge Selarón, a Chilean-born artist, as a "tribute to the Brazilian people."',
   imageId: 'aeO3rpI'
 }, {
   id: 4,
   name: 'Burano, Italy',
   description: 'The houses are painted following a specific color system dating back to 16th century.',
   imageId: 'kxsph5C'
 }, {
   id: 5,
   name: 'Chefchaouen, Marocco',
   description: 'There are a few theories on why the houses are painted blue, including that the color repells mosquitos or that it symbolizes sky and heaven.',
   imageId: 'rTqKo46'